OUR 2.5 hours tours are by arrangement at a time of choice.

-Participate in a foraging expedition through Melbourne woodlands and foreshore exploring how Australians from Indigenous First People to early settlers, immigrants and to the modern era have harvested wild and sustainable food, medicine, tools, shelter, and other resources from the Australian environment and its seasons.
+FORAGE through Melbourne reserves and foreshore exploring how Australians from Indigenous First People to early settlers, immigrants and to the modern era have harvested wild and sustainable food, medicine, tools, shelter, and other resources from the Australian environment and its six natural seasons.

 1. ALBERT PARK RESERVE TO ST KILDA

-Forage the Indigenous Trail from the 500-year-old St Kilda Ngargee (Corroboree) Tree to West Beach in the hunting and gathering estate of the Boon Wurrung people.
+Forage from the 500-year-old St Kilda Ngargee (Corroboree) Tree to West Beach via Albert Park Reserve and the Canterbury Road Forest.

 2. HALF MOON BAY, BLACK ROCK